spiegelib/spiegelib/_sources/examples/fm_sound_match_pages/fm_sound_match_genetic.rst.txt

 Sound Match Genetic Algorithm Estimators
 ----------------------------------------

-Now we perform sound matching of the evaluation target set using the two genetic algorithm based approaches and save the resulting audio files to disk for evaluation.
+Now we perform sound matching of the evaluation target set using two genetic algorithm based approaches and save the resulting audio files to disk for evaluation.